pedroslrey/contest_helper/README.md

 # contest_helper
-A simple linux command line helper for making contests
+A simple linux command line helper for participating in contests